938 related texts · 25 related myths · Page 2 of 20

 (Psalm 94:1) cries out, "God of vengeance, shine forth!"
 And in Midrash Tehillim, the collection of rabbinic teachings on the Book of Psalms, this verse opens a fascinating door in...

-We all know the basic outline – wickedness, angels, fire and brimstone – but some of the details tucked away in Jewish tradition add layers of complexity and, frankly, a lot of hea...
+The familiar version gives us the basic outline – wickedness, angels, fire and brimstone – but some of the details tucked away in Jewish tradition add layers of complexity and, fra...

 I'm not talking about Miriam's tambourine (though that's definitely part of it!).
-I'm talking about something a little more...official.
+I'm talking about something a little more.official.
 The trumpets.
-The Book of Numbers – Bamidbar...
+The Book of Numbers – Bamidbar i...

 In the book of Bamidbar, also known as Numbers, we find a fascinating discussion about vows, and particularly, the power a father and husband have to either uphold them or, to use ...